The Cato Institute of Cheese

 Ah, that’s my boy.
 He just doesn’t care.
 For all of Damian’s issues, he still has the wonderful ability to crack me up.
 Oh, and he knows when he’s being funny, trust me.
 And for the record, only Hoang and I can laugh at him.
 You can only laugh with him.
 Thems the special needs rules, folks.

-Cato Corner Farm is off the same Route 2 exit as Priam Vineyards.
-So if you’re into it, get some cheese here and then enjoy it with some wine down the road.
-And if you’re a pretentious yuppie, be sure to babble into your Bluetooth while stepping out of your BMW for all to hear about how awesome you are for getting local cheese and drinking wine in this quaint li’l country burg called Colchester, you jerk.
-(CTMQ’s non jerky Priam visit here.)
+Cato Corner Farm is off the same Route 2 exit as Priam Vineyards and Hop Culture Farm & Brewery.
+So if you’re into it, get some cheese here and then enjoy it with some wine or beer down the road.
+Note: you should be into that.

 From all appearances, Cato Corner looks to be a small and somewhat roughshod operation.
 They’re not big on fancy exteriors or flashy signage.
 They focus their energies and time on making cheese – darn good cheese.
 In fact, they’ve received many accolades from far more reputable and impressive sources than the one you’re reading right now.
-Check it:
+Some examples:

 And those blurbs are all pretty old.
 Cato Corner has only grown and improved since then.
 Cato Corner Farm is a mother-son partnership.
 Elizabeth MacAlister has owned the farm for more than 25 years.
 She began milking cows and making cheese in 1997 as a way to keep her farm sustainable.